vippsas/vipps-woocommerce/README.md

 4. Go the settings page for the Vipps plugin and enter your Vipps account keys.
 Your account keys are available in the Vipps Developer Portal (detailed info in the section below)

 # How to get Vipps account keys from Vipps Developer Portal
-1. Sign in to Vipps Developer Portal at [https://api-portal.vipps.no/](https://api-portal.vipps.no/)
+1. Sign in to the Vipps Portal at [https://portal.vipps.no/](https://portal.vipps.no/) using Bank ID
-   - Username is sent via email
-   - Password is sent via SMS
-2. Select the "Applications" tab.
-Here you can find the merchant/saleunit serial number (6 figures)
+2. Select the "Utvikler" ("Developer") tab and choose Production Keys.
+Here you can find the merchant serial number (6 figures)
-3. Click on "View Secret" to see “Client ID” and “Client Secret”
+3. Click on "Show keys" under the API keys column to see “Client ID”, “Client Secret” and “Vipps Subscription Key”
-4. Click on customer name (top-right corner) and select "Profile" to see your subscriptions.
-You will here find the product "Vipps API" - click on 'Show' to see the primary key, which you will use for both the access token key and subscription key.
-5. If you don't have 'Vipps API', but instead an Ecommerce API and a separate 'Default accesstoken' subscription, you have an older subscription where you will need to use both these primary keys separately: the 'Default accesstoken' for the access token, and the Ecommerce API for the eCommerce key.

-_Please note that you should use the *production* environment (api-portal.vipps.no) for WooCommerce, not the *test* environment (apitest-portal.vipps.no)._

-See: [Getting Started](https://github.com/vippsas/vipps-developers/blob/master/vipps-developer-portal-getting-started.md) with the Vipps Developer Portal, and the Vipps eCommerce [FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md).
+See: [Getting Started](https://github.com/vippsas/vipps-developers/blob/master/vipps-developer-portal-getting-started.md) with the Vipps Portal, and the Vipps eCommerce [FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md).

 # Screenshots
 Enable Vipps as a payment method